kinderp/csheet/README.md

 #### Package

-Un pacchetto è un file compresso in formato rpm che contiene i file per un particolare programma
+Un pacchetto è un file compresso in formato rpm che contiene i file per un particolare programma.
 >    A package is a compressed file in rpm format that contains the files for a particular program.

 #### Patch